-- 1. Although you can't see the wind, what can you observe (indicators) that tell you how windy it is? - 2.
+- 1. Although you can't see the wind, what can you observe (indicators) that tell you how windy it is? - a.
+Have students pick a few blades of grass (or a leaf) and drop them from a few feet up.
+This will allow them to see how strong the wind is blowing. - 2.
 What do your other senses tell you about the wind? - 3.
 Use the Beaufort Wind Scale (see following page) to estimate the wind speed. - 4.
-How do your observations compare with the official weather information? - 5.
-Where does the wind blow at the steadiest speeds?
-The fastest?
-The slowest? - 6.
 Is today a good day to fly a kite?
 How do you know?